TuhinDey18/Nova/README.md

 streamlit run app.py
 ```

-Open the URL shown by Streamlit, upload a target photo, and select **Initiate Network Trace**.
+Open the URL shown by Streamlit, upload a target photo, then select **Initiate Network Trace**.

-> Note: the first launch builds the FAISS index and loads the CLIP embedding model, which can take a few minutes.
+> **Note:** The first launch builds the FAISS index and loads the CLIP embedding model, which can take a few minutes.

-## Demo and preview mode
+## Demo and Preview Mode

-To preview the interface without installing the full investigation stack or Ollama, set the `NOVA_DEMO_MODE` environment variable:
+To preview the interface without the full investigation stack or Ollama, set the `NOVA_DEMO_MODE` environment variable.

 **Windows (PowerShell)**